UoM-Data-Science-Platforms/gm-sde/projects/038 - O'Neill/README.md

 Assumes there exists a temp table #EfiEvents(FK_Patient_Link_ID, Deficit, EventDate) ALso takes three parameters
   - efi-category: string - e.g. "activity-limitation" to match the "efi-activity-limitation" code set
-	-	all-patients: boolean - (true/false) if false, then only those in the pre-existing #Patients table are included, otherwise everyone.
 	- gp-events-table: string - (table name) the name of the table containing the GP events.
 Usually is "SharedCare.GP_Events" but can be anything with the columns: FK_Patient_Link_ID, EventDate, and SuppliedCode
 ```